prof-rossetti/nyu-info-2335-201706/notes/programming-languages/python/syntax-and-style.md

 ### Naming

 Always observe lower-case variable and function names.
 If your variable or function name is comprised of two words, use snake case, not camel-case.
-As usual, only use title-case for class names.
+As usual, only use title case for class names.

 DO: